Skillz (rapper): Career

 and released an ep under a group called "The Bop Gods".
-He has recently gone back to his original moniker Mad Skillz and has returned to producing and deejaying.
+He has recently gone back to his original moniker Mad Skillz and has returned to producing and deejaying and filmmaking.

 In 2018 and 2020 Skillz was an artist-in-residence at the University of Richmond where he taught The Voice of Hip Hop in America.
 On February 13, 2019, Mayor Levar Stoney declared it to be "Mad Skillz Day" in Richmond, VA to commemorate the 23rd anniversary of Skillz's debut album From Where??? and to recognize his "positive influence on our city."
 On January 14, 2020, he began his second semester as an artist-in residence at the University of Richmond.

-Skillz earned a 2025 Grammy Award for Best Spoken Word Poetry Album nomination for the album The Seven Number Ones.
+In 2021 he adapted and wrote the lyrics for Jay Z's Rock and Roll Hall Of Fame induction video which was recited by some of the biggest names in entertainment from Tyler Perry to David Letterman, Beyonce, Rihanna, Chris Martin, Jurnee Smollett, Lupita Nyongo, Johnathan Majors, Questlove, MC Lyte, Jeymes Samuel, Ed Sheeran, DJ Clark Kent, Chris Rock, Trevor Noah, Lin Manuel Miranda, Lebron James, Rick Ross, Jermaine Dupri, The Rza, Usher, Samuel Jackson, Queen Latifah, Jamie Foxx, Lena Waithe, SZA, Kevin Hart, Tracee Ellis Ross, Lenny Kravitz, Alicia Keys, H.E.R, Kerry Washington, John Legend, Common, and Jay Z's oldest daughter Blu Ivy.
+He was commissioned by Questlove from The Roots to craft it and wrote and recorded it in nine days.